mrlt8/docker-wyze-bridge/README.md

 ## What's Changed in v2.6.0

-* NEW: ARM 64-bit native library. #529 #604 #664 #871 #998 #1004
+* **NEW**: ARM 64-bit native library (#529 #604 #664 #871 #998 #1004)

-  * Prior versions of the arm64 container were running in 32-bit mode which caused some issues especially when trying to run the Home Assistant Add-on on Apple Silicon M1/M2/M3.
+  The arm64 container now runs in 64-bit mode, addressing compatibility issues, particularly on Apple Silicon M1/M2/M3, when using the Home Assistant Add-on.

+  Resolves issues on the Raspberry Pi 4/5 running the 64-bit version of Raspbian.

-* UPDATED: Python 3.11 -> Python 3.12
+* **Update**: Python 3.11 -> Python 3.12

 [View previous changes](https://github.com/mrlt8/docker-wyze-bridge/releases)

 ## FAQ

-- How does this work?
+* How does this work?
-  - It uses the same SDK as the app to communicate directly with the cameras.
+  * It uses the same SDK as the app to communicate directly with the cameras.
 See [kroo/wyzecam](https://github.com/kroo/wyzecam) for details.
-- Does it use internet bandwidth when streaming?
+* Does it use internet bandwidth when streaming?
-  - Not in most cases.
+  * Not in most cases.
 The bridge will attempt to stream locally if possible but will fallback to streaming over the internet if you're trying to stream from a different location or from a shared camera.
 See the [wiki](https://github.com/mrlt8/docker-wyze-bridge/wiki/Network-Connection-Modes) for more details.
-- Can this work offline/can I block all wyze services?
+* Can this work offline/can I block all wyze services?
-  - No. Streaming should continue to work without an active internet connection, but will probably stop working after some time as the cameras were not designed to be used without the cloud.
-Some camera commands also depend on the cloud an may not function with an active connection.
-See [gtxaspec/wz_mini_hacks](https://github.com/gtxaspec/wz_mini_hacks/wiki/Configuration-File#self-hosted--isolated-mode) for firmware level modification to run the camera offline.
+  * No. Streaming should continue to work without an active internet connection, but will probably stop working after some time as the cameras were not designed to be used without the cloud.
+Some camera commands also depend on the cloud and may not function without an active connection.
+See [wz_mini_hacks](https://github.com/gtxaspec/wz_mini_hacks/wiki/Configuration-File#self-hosted--isolated-mode) for firmware level modification to run the camera offline.
+* Why aren't all wyze cams supported yet (OG/Doorbell Pro)?
+  * These cameras are using a different SDK and will require a different method to connect and stream.

 ## Compatibility